Baldev8910/Heatmap-Calendar--With-Seasons-/README.md

 # Heatmap Calendar (with Seasons)

-The heatmap calendar with season is a perfect homepage for your Obsidian setup.
+The heatmap calendar (with seasons) is a perfect homepage for your Obsidian setup.
 It tracks and displays your most productive and least productive days in a heatmap calendar.
 Some people might know it as GitHub style calendar.

 > **Fun Fact:** The most productive color for a season is the least productive color for the next season. `"#66CC4E"` in the Winter/Spring Reset (Quarter 1) is the first color in the Summer Surge quarter (Quarter 2).